Spanish Grammar List: A Complete Guide to 45 Basic Spanish Grammar Terms

 No necesito que vengas.

 (I don’t need you to come.)

 42. Sujeto (Subject)

-The subject is the noun, pronoun or noun phrase which denotes the person, animal or thing that performs the action of the verb.
+The subject is the noun, pronoun or noun phrase that denotes the person, animal or thing that performs the action of the verb.

 43. Superlativo (Superlative)

-The superlative is the form of an adjective or an adverb which expresses its highest or lowest degree.
+The superlative is the form of an adjective or an adverb that expresses its highest or lowest degree.

 Soy el más alto de la clase.

 Verbs are the words that express actions and states in sentences.
 Although verbs are commonly divided into regular and irregular, there are some other types you should know.

 45. Voz activa / Voz pasiva (Active voice/Passive voice)